mhutch/mhutch.github.io/content/_posts/2018-09-15-reflections-posts-surgery.md

 The worst part is how it's all tangled up.
 We're socialized to rigidly associate body shapes with gender, and gender with behaviors.
-There's no objective way to define a what makes a man or woman, it's emergent from a whole array of factors.
+There's no objective way to define what makes a man or woman, it's emergent from a whole array of factors.
 All the aspects of dysphoria feed into your sense of identity.
 Your body, how people treat you, and how you are able to express yourself all feed into your sense of self identity, which